Fewer crimes, especially thefts

 In total, the number of sexual offences reported is about the same as in the previous year.
 Among the reported sexual crimes in 2014, there were 1 127 rapes, 85 attempted rapes, 812 incidents of sexual intercourse with a child and 486 incidents of a sexual act with a child under 16 years of age.
 A total of 941 incidents of sexual violation or other indecent behaviour were also reported.

 In 2014, nearly 2 per cent more traffic misdemeanours were reported than in 2013.
 These included almost 13 400 reported incidents of road users without a driving licence, 12 900 reported incidents of speeding and 9 100 incidents of driving under the influence of alcohol.
 More offences were reported for all of these types of crimes in 2014 than in 2013.

 Late registrations of offences reported to the police, time break between 2011 and 2012Open and readClose

 Due to a type of re-registration, some actual reported offences will not be included in the data basis for the statistics on offences reported to the police (or Victims of offences reported to the police).
-In each of the years 2012 and 2013, there are about 1 200 offences, of which 1 000 are crimes, that are excluded from the statistics.
+In each of the years 2012-2014, there are about 1 200 offences, of which 1 000 are crimes, that are excluded from the statistics.
 The scope of these re-registrations was vastly greater in 2011 and earlier years: on average in the period 2008-2011 there were about 7 000 offences (4 800 crimes) annually, which for this reason were excluded from the statistics.
 For more information, see About the statistics, chapter on “Sources of error”.